Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 </details>

 ### Blue-Eyes
+Blue-Eyes Jet Dragon is such a pain.
+Luckily, Draconids can’t be targeted by it, and has excellent removal in case the opponent has a higher ATK monster.
+Ironically, the best weapon against them is their own ace monster – Blue-Eyes Chaos MAX Dragon.

 ### Branded Despia
 This is actually so fun to play against, even if I do end up losing most of the time.
 Since its speciality is removal and doesn’t have negates at all, it presents a far more interesting challenge to overcome – many of my most exhilaryzing and memorable duels have been against Branded Despia.
 I love playing against duelists who really *know* the deck and don’t just play it cuz meta.
 Especially those who take it further and stretch its capabilitys, like Fusion Summoning twice in one Chain Link with Lubellion and Branded in Red.